Business Acquisition Lenders Canada | 7 Park Avenue Financial

 Buying existing businesses has advantages, including an established customer base already familiar with your products/services, current revenue streams, and potentially no new need for new capital investments.

 It's important to understand that business purchases require some sort of down payment, aka owner equity.
-Buyers’ personal funds are used to provide confidence in the transaction by acting as equity and sharing risk components.
+Buyers’ personal funds are used to provide confidence in the transaction by serving as equity and sharing risk.

 WHAT IS THE PROCESS OF BUYING A BUSINESS